These are genuine, real traffic lights, plucked from the street.

 Real traffic lights seemed out of reach to me when I was a kid.
 So getting my first real traffic light was a thrill.
 It came from the Chester Flea Market when I was about 10 years old.
 There was nothing special about it.
 It was a standard three-section with no visors.
 It ran off of, what appeared to be, a home-made controller, about the size of a cigar box.
 The simple mechanism slowly rotated a wheel with three short indents cut into the edge.
 Rocker switches for each indication were triggered on and off by dropping into the indentations on the wheel.
 I enjoyed the signal for many years before it fell over and got its red lens smashed.
 At a time long before eBay, I didn’t know where to get a replacement lens, so I sold it at a garage sale a year or two later.
 Nothing much happened after that with my collection for some time.

-Fast forward about 15 years and things got going again with more real traffic lights, the first of which was found on eBay; a Crouse Hinds two-section Art Deco.
-With help from friends and searches on eBay and Craigslist, sometimes I get lucky and sometimes I have to work to get them.
+Fast forward about 15 years and things got going again with more real traffic lights, the first of which was found on eBay; a two-section Crouse-Hinds Art Deco.
+Through searches on eBay, Craigslist, Facebook Marketplace and with help from friends, sometimes I get lucky and sometimes I have to work to get them.
 This page isn’t just limited to traffic lights, but also contains a cool controller and a “Signal Ahead” sign.
 Technically, they’re not traffic lights, but they are part of the real-world traffic control landscape.